AY2223S1-CS2103T-W16-4/tp/docs/UserGuide.md

 ### Viewing a meeting: `viewMeeting`

-View details associated with a meeting, such as meeting's date and time.
+View details associated with a meeting, such as meeting's date and timing.

 Format: `viewMeeting i/INDEX`